-Florida International University (FIU), in collaboration with five pediatric hospitals with active epilepsy surgery programs, established a multisite consortium for control and pediatric epilepsy data collection (http://mri-cate.fiu.edu) to facilitate fMRI group studies in LRE patients (Lahlou, et al. 2006).
+Florida International University (FIU), in collaboration with five pediatric hospitals with active epilepsy surgery programs, established a multisite consortium for control and pediatric epilepsy data collection (http://mri-cate.fiu.edu) to facilitate fMRI group studies in LRE patients [Lahlou et al., 2006].
 The fMRI data and relevant clinical measures were stored in the data repository for central standardized processing.

-There were 133 fMRI datasets with their corresponding anatomical T1 MRIs that were obtained utilizing the data repository mri-cate.fiu.edu.
-There were 11 datasets with null activation, even under modified p=0.1 uncorrected condition, which were excluded in the analysis.
+There were 133 fMRI datasets with their corresponding anatomical T1 MRIs that were obtained using the data repository mri-cate.fiu.edu.
+There were 11 datasets with null activation, even under modified P = 0.1 uncorrected condition, which were excluded in the analysis.
 Valid datasets from 64 control and 58 children with LRE (patient population) were thus included in this study as shown in Table I. The basic demographic data is included in Table II.
 Procedures were followed in accordance with local institutional review board requirements; all parents gave written informed consent and children gave assent.
 Typically developing control subjects were required to be right handed (the Harris tests of lateral dominance) and free of any current or past neurological or psychiatric disease.
-The mean age of patients was 13.86 years (range from 4.5-19 years), with mean age seizure onset 8.23 years (range 1-18 years).
-There are 26 left localized patients, from which seventeen (65%) had temporal focus and the rest with extra-temporal focus.
-There are 18 right localized patients, from which seven (39%) had temporal focus and the rest had an extra-temporal focus.
-Twenty two patients had abnormal MRI: seven tumor; five mesial temporal sclerosis; four focal cortical dysplasia; one vascular malfunction, three focal gliosis, and two atrophy.
-Of the 45 patients with seizure etiology information, 21 had remote symptomatic seizure etiology, 21 cryptogenic and 3 acute symptomatic.
-Eleven patients (out of the 54 available) had atypical handedness (left or ambidextrous) as determined by clinical assessment or handedness inventories such as the Harris tests of lateral dominance or the modified Edinburgh inventory (Harris, 1974; Oldfield, 1971).
+The mean age of patients was 13.86 years (range: 4.5-19 years), with mean age seizure onset 8.23 years (range: 1-18 years).
+There are 26 left localized patients, from which 17 (65%) had temporal focus and the rest with extra-temporal focus.
+There are 18 right localized patients, from which seven (39%) had temporal focus and the rest had an extratemporal focus.
+Three patients had bilateral seizure focus.
+Twenty-two patients had abnormal MRI: seven tumor; five